Mediterranean climate: Köppen climate classification

 Continental Portugal has a clear contrast between the cool to warm (Csb) and hot (Csa) summers.

+Map of mediterranean climate in europe, showing Csa (Csa) and Csb (Csb) compared.

 Under the Köppen climate classification, "hot dry-summer" climates (classified as Csa) and "cool dry-summer" climates (classified as Csb) are often referred to as just "Mediterranean".
 Under the Köppen climate system, the first letter indicates the climate group (in this case temperate climates).
 Temperate climates or "C" zones average temperature above 0 C (or -3 C), but below 18 C, in their coolest months.
 The second letter indicates the precipitation pattern ("s" represents dry summers).
 Köppen has defined a dry summer month as a month with less than 30 mm of precipitation and as a month within the high-sun months of April to September, in the case of the Northern Hemisphere and October to March, in the case of the Southern Hemisphere, and it also must contain exactly or less than one-third that of the wettest winter month.
 Some, however, use a 40 mm level.
 The third letter indicates the degree of summer heat: "a" represents an average temperature in the warmest month above 22 C, while "b" indicates the average temperature in the warmest month below 22 C. There is a "c" with 3 or less months' average temperature above 10 C, but this climate is rare and is very isolated.

 Under the Köppen classification, dry-summer climates (Csa, Csb) usually occur on the western sides of continents.
-Csb zones in the Köppen system include areas normally not associated with Mediterranean climates but with Oceanic climates, such as much of the Pacific Northwest, much of southern Chile, parts of west-central Argentina, and parts of New Zealand.
+Csb zones in the Köppen system include areas normally not associated with Mediterranean climates but with Oceanic climates, such as much of the Pacific Northwest, much of southern Chile, parts of west-central Argentina, parts of New Zealand, and parts of northwestern Spain (Galicia).
 Additional highland areas in the subtropics also meet Cs requirements, though they, too, are not normally associated with Mediterranean climates.
 The same goes for a number of oceanic islands such as Madeira, the Juan Fernández Islands, the western part of the Canary Islands, and the eastern part of the Azores.

 Under Trewartha's modified Köppen climate classification, the two major requirements for a Cs climate are revised.
 Under Trewartha's system, at least eight months must have average temperatures of 10 C or higher (subtropical), and the average annual precipitation must not exceed 900 mm, as well as satisfying Köppen's precipitation requirements.

 Precipitation

-[Chile] has four months of winter, no more, and in them, except when there is a quarter moon, when it rains one or two days, all the other days have such a beautiful sunshine that it is not necessary to resort to fire.
+Chile has four months of winter, no more, and in them, except when there is a quarter moon, when it rains one or two days, all the other days have such a beautiful sunshine that it is not necessary to resort to fire.
 The summer is so temperate, with delicious airs, that man can go all day under the sun.